 We are a clinical stage biopharmaceutical company focused on developing drugs that meaningfully improve the lives of patients with rare cardiopulmonary disease.
 Our initial focus is on advancing AV-101, our dry powder inhaled formulation of imatinib for the treatment of pulmonary arterial hypertension, or PAH, a devastating disease impacting approximately 70,000 people in the United States and Europe.
 Imatinib, marketed as Gleevec tablets, was originally developed for the treatment of multiple cancers.
-Oral imatinib also demonstrated statistically significant improvement on the primary endpoint, six-minute walk distance, and multiple secondary hemodynamic endpoints in PAH patients in an international Phase 3 trial conducted by Novartis but was poorly tolerated due to adverse events, or AEs, and never approved for the treatment of PAH.
+Oral imatinib also demonstrated statistically significant improvement on the primary endpoint, six-minute walk distance, and multiple secondary hemodynamic endpoints in PAH patients in an international Phase 3 trial conducted by Novartis but was poorly tolerated due to adverse events, or AEs, and never was approved for the treatment of PAH.
 AV-101, delivered using a dry powder inhaler, is designed to provide lung concentrations at or above those observed with the oral dose while limiting systemic levels of the drug.
 We have completed a Phase 1 study in healthy volunteers and AV-101 was generally well-tolerated with no serious adverse events reported.
 We anticipate initiating a Phase 2b/3 trial of AV-101 in PAH patients in the second half of 2021, and we have assembled a team with deep expertise in developing innovative PAH and inhaled therapies and commercializing novel drugs.

 We commenced our operations in 2018 and have devoted substantially all of our resources to date to organizing and staffing our company, business planning, raising capital, meeting with regulatory authorities, developing and performing preclinical work for AV-101, preparing for and conducting our Phase 1 clinical trial of AV-101, establishing our intellectual property portfolio and providing other general and administrative support for these operations.
-Our historical operations have been funded primarily through the issuance of convertible preferred stock and convertible promissory notes, which were converted into Series A redeemable convertible preferred stock in August 2020.
-From our inception through June 30, 2021, we have raised aggregate net proceeds of \$73.9 million from the issuance of convertible preferred stock and \$5.0 million from the issuance of convertible promissory notes.
-As of June 30, 2021, we had cash of \$59.2 million.
-On July 2, 2021, we completed our initial public offering of our common stock, or IPO, and expect that the net proceeds of \$127.0 million from the IPO, together with our existing cash, will be sufficient to fund our planned operations into the second half of 2025.
+Our historical operations have been funded through our initial public offering and the issuance of convertible preferred stock and convertible promissory notes.
+From our inception through September 30, 2021, we have raised aggregate net proceeds of \$126.9 million from the initial public offering of our common stock, \$73.9 million from the issuance of convertible preferred stock and \$5.0 million from the issuance of convertible promissory notes.
+As of September 30, 2021, we had cash of \$180.9 million and expect that our existing cash and cash equivalents will be sufficient to fund our planned operations into the second half of 2025.
 We could use our available capital resources sooner than we currently expect, in which case we would be required to obtain additional financing, which may not be available to us on acceptable terms, or at all.
 Our failure to raise capital as and when needed would have a negative impact on our financial condition and our ability to pursue our business strategy.
 See the subsection titled "-Liquidity and Capital Resources."